 Many women dream of having larger, more shapely breasts.
 Unfortunately, for some women, large breasts are not ideal.
 Dr. Stuart Lipton of Lewisville, TX offers breast reduction surgery to women who feel their large breasts cause discomfort and dissatisfaction to their daily lives.
 If you are in the Dallas area and are looking to reduce the size of your breasts, schedule your consultation today.

 What Is Breast Reduction Surgery?

 Breast reduction, or reduction mammaplasty, is a cosmetic procedure to reduce the size of a woman’s breasts.
 Large and heavy breasts can often cause a lack of confidence and self-esteem.
-They can also cause health problems that can effect daily life.
+They can also cause health problems that can affect daily life.
 During breast reduction surgery fat, glandular tissue, and skin are removed from the breasts, resulting in smaller breasts.
-A breast reduction can help increase patient comfort and improve the breast size in proportion to the body.
+A breast reduction can help increase patient comfort and improve breast size in proportion to the body.